 Head Office, Stockholm (Sweden)

-John Stauffer, Legal Director and Acting Executive Director
+John Stauffer, Legal Director and Deputy Executive Director

 John Stauffer is a human rights lawyer with a Master of Laws from Stockholm University.
 He has previously worked for the Ombudsman Against Ethnic Discrimination and the Equality Ombudsman where he was responsible for investigating cases of discrimination.
 John also spent time in Bosnia and Herzegovina after the conflict working with human rights.
 During his four years working with the OSCE mission John initially focused on creating conditions for the return of displaced persons.
 Later on, as the Director of the Human Rights Department, he was responsible for the organisation’s work on issues such as war crimes, rule of law, minority rights, economic and social rights.
 He joined Civil Rights Defenders in March 2013.

 Päivi Hemming holds a bachelor’s degree in behavioral sciences with specialisation in personnel and organisation from Stockholm University.
 She has more than fifteen years of experience as a Human Resources Manager/Director in various fields, including two years as self-employed.
 Päivi joined Civil Rights Defenders in the autumn of 2016.

 Pia Dreborg has many years of experience in administration and customer service and has held the position as Assistant for various companies.
 Prior to joining Civil Rights Defenders in January 2016, Pia worked with customer support as a Marketing Assistant at Martin Olsson Cashar AB.